Vocal range test

 - Glide up to your highest.
 Slide up until the tone thins or strains.
 The last clean note is your ceiling.

 - Read the result.
-Your range shows as note names with an estimated voice type — and you can save it so every exercise stays in your range.
+Your range shows as note names with an estimated voice type.
+Run the same test inside the app to save it, so every exercise stays in your range.

 Sing gently at the edges — never push into a note that hurts.
 A comfortable, in-tune range is more useful (and more honest) than a strained one.
 Re-test every few weeks to watch it widen as you train your range.